anmol098/waka-readme-stats/README.md

 ### Profile Repository

-You'll need to get a [GitHub Personal Access Token (PAT)](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) with a `repo` and `user` scope and save it in the repository's secrets as `GH_TOKEN = <Your GitHub Personal Access Token>`.
+You'll need to get a [GitHub Personal Access Token (PAT)](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) with the `repo` and `user` scopes and save it in the repository's secrets as `GH_TOKEN`.

 Here is a sample workflow for running it: